FiltersBy-Erazure/PD2-Loot-Filter/README.md

   - Magic ethereal armors, belts, boots, and gloves are filtered out
   - Non-ethereal magic amazon javelins are hidden unless your character is an Amazon
   - Ethereal craftable throwing weapons no longer notify unless your character is a Barbarian
-  - Magic class items are hidden unless you character can use them
   - Magic arrows are hidden
   - Magic rings are hidden
 - **Set Items:**
-  - Low-value normal-tier set items (except for Death's gloves and belt, and Tancred's boots) will get filtered out.
+  - Low-value normal-tier set items (except for Tancred's boots and Immortal King's assault helmet) will get filtered out.
 Non-desirable exceptional and elite-tier set items will show but not notify upon drop.
 - **Non-Magical Items:**
   - Many non-magical armor and weapon bases without %ED are hidden, however this does not apply to select useful runeword bases (e.g. ethereal)
   - When your character is level 90+, non-useful non-magical items with staffmods are hidden if they aren't good runeword bases